-It was just announced that two Texas mother may have been involved with a fertility first: a same-sex couple who each carried their baby boy.
+It was just announced that two Texas mothers may have been involved with a fertility first: a same-sex couple who each carried their baby boy.

-Ashleigh and Bliss Coulter completed a relay race of sorts during the fertilization and conception of their son, Stetson, USA Today reports.
+Ashleigh and Bliss Coulter completed a relay race of sorts during the fertilization and conception of their son, Stetson, USA Today reported.

-Typically, a same-sex couple — if it’s two females — would require a sperm donor in order to conceive.
+Typically, a same-sex couple — if female — would require a sperm donor in order to conceive.
 But the Coulters, who are married, wanted to be involved in the process and sought out a way to do so.

 The pair discovered fertility specialists Dr. Kathy Doody and husband, Dr. Kevin Doody, in Bedford, Texas — the first doctors to perform reciprocal Effortless In Vitro Fertilization using radical technology, the process through which the Coulters were able to conceive.